So many sexy blogs and magazines are talking about edging these days! But what is edging exactly? Edging is getting close to…

 As I mentioned previously

 Edging can produce more powerful orgasms, even those that you might call “explosive.”

 Orgasm control at your partner’s hands allows him to better understand your body.
-Plus, you never know when you’ll be able to cum if your man takes the reigns which is a lot of fun!
+Plus, you never know when you’ll be able to cum if your man takes the reigns (or if he’ll ruin your orgasm) which is a lot of fun!